 - limited customizable features

-When it comes to choosing Bloom or Zoho to manage your business, you can’t go wrong with either choice.
-However, one may be a better fit for you depending on your budget, client management process, and business size.
-Which of these customer relationship management tools is best suited to you?
+When it comes to choosing your Zoho alternative, you need to choose an alternative that solves your unique problems for your specific business.
+Considerations include your budget, client management process, and business size, between Zoho and Bloom, which of these customer relationship management tools is best suited to you?

 Bloom is for you if: